m-barthelemy/AcmeSwift/README.md

 [.... publish the DNS challenge records ....]

-// Assuming the challenges have been published, we can now ask Let's Encrypt to validate them try await acme.orders.validateChallenges(from: order, preferring: .dns)
+// Assuming the challenges have been published, we can now ask Let's Encrypt to validate them.
+// If some challenges fail to validate, it is safe to call validateChallenges() again after fixing the underlying issue. try await acme.orders.validateChallenges(from: order, preferring: .dns)

 // If the validation didn't throw any error, we can now send our Certificate Signing Request...